 A platform game you say?
 Small child in a big world you say?
 Reminds you of a certain indie game does it?
-Reference that later shall will?
+Reference that later shall we?

 The star of the show is the fantastic art design and foreboding world.
 Go on, ‘ave a looksie.
 Please enjoy the incredibly short video; now with exclusive cough and no action.
 I don’t want to ruin the surprise.

 The beautiful environment contains a morbid surprise.
 Grotesque giants lumber around carrying out macabre chores.
 These creatures regard you as nothing more than a snack, and your only defence is your diminutive size.
 A game of cat and mouse occurs.
 The monsters scrabble around, grasping hands come at you.
 Despite their size they are always deadly; nearly always within reach.
 Tension.
 The level design amplifies this.
 The world tells the story.
 All the systems click together.

 Despite your flighty appearance, your movements have a weight to them.
 You can’t run rings against the beasts.
 Care needs to be taken when making a break for it.
 In essence, together with light puzzling and climbing, this is the game.
 Despite how it may look, we are working in a fully 3D environment.
 Essential, as you’ll often need to take flight in a diagonal manner.
 As our hero’s a sluggish child and the 3D environment’s tricksy, there will be times it utterly screws you over.
 Bloody depth perception.
 Swish… a jump and a miss!
 At times you’ll forget to batter your finger on the grab button.
 It’s ok, you’ll learn to cope.
 The short tempered amongst us will not have to endure a disagreeable checkpoint system.
 You’re rarely far from returning to the action (insipid hiding) soon enough.